thingsdb/ThingsDocs/v0/content/collection-api/isint.md

 ### Return value

-Returns `true` is the passed value is an integer else it returns `false`.
+Returns `true` if the given value is an integer, else it returns `false`.

 ### Example